 You will discuss government intervention into the market, for example to reduce the consumption of demerit goods such as alcohol.
 You will analyse the macroeconomic performance of national economy by measures such as: GDP, inflation, unemployment and the balance of payments (international trade) in a global context.
 You will gain a good knowledge of developments in the UK economy and government policies over the past 15 years.

-GCSE Grade 5 or above in Mathematics.
+GCSE Grade 5 or above in English Language and Mathematics.

 You will learn through a variety of methods such as: case studies, activities, group work, lectures, debates, focus groups, multimedia, virtual learning environments, and individual study.
 Question papers use a variety of assessment styles including real-life case studies and data exercises.